-- Lecture each semester for Transpersonal Counseling Psychology students about how to integrate Alcoholics Anonymous into their clinical work - Participation in National Alcohol Screening Day - AOD clinical assessment and treatment planning for students with judicial offenses related to AOD issues - Social Norming Campaign: Normative information about alcohol consumption will be distributed throughout the academic year.
+- Participation in National Alcohol Screening Day. - AOD clinical assessment and treatment planning for students with judicial offenses related to AOD issues. - Social Norming Campaign: Normative information about alcohol consumption will be distributed throughout the academic year.
 This campaign, Mindful or Mindless?, is coordinated by the counseling center. - Student online Title IX training, which outlines how drugs and alcohol increase the risk of sexual misconduct, can be found at www.naropa.edu/gender-equity.